kin-mrqz/optimized-rag-pipeline/README.md

 ### 3. LLM models
 - explore other LLM models for generating taste profiles and reasoning
 - DeepSeek outperforms Llama in quality of generated taste profiles, despite higher latency

+## Cloud Deployment
+- refactored code wrapped with endpoints using FastAPI, to be stored inside a Docker image
+- use Mangum as API handler adapter to ensure compatibility with AWS Lambda
+- setup CDK and AWS Lambda